ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   ```

-  Note: The function asmatrix simply takes the input values and converts them to equivalent matrices.
+  `Note`: The function asmatrix simply takes the input values and converts them to equivalent matrices.
 The type of the output is np.matrix.

-- Example 2
   ```py heading="Example 2: Uneven number of elements"
   import numpy as np
   mat2 = np.asmatrix([[1,2,3],[4,5,6],[7,8,9,10]])
   print(mat2)
   ```

-  Note: When using uneven number of elements in the columns, the output will be a 1-d matrix, with each set of numbers interpreted as a list
+  `Note`: When using uneven number of elements in the columns, the output will be a 1-d matrix, with each set of numbers interpreted as a list

-- Example 3 - breaking
   ```py heading="Example 3: Breaking"
   import numpy as np
   mat3 = np.asmatrix(1,2)
   ```

-  Note: Again, when setting the values, it is important that you pass them as a single paramter either as a list or a tuple, otherwise the function will break.
+  `Note`: Again, when setting the values, it is important that you pass them as a single paramter either as a list or a tuple, otherwise the function will break.

 ### When to use this function?
 Matrices are a fundamental unit of data science.
 They are an easy to use and visualize.
 This function should be used whenever you need to convert a set of values into a np.matrix object.
 Further Reading: Try the np.diag, np.tri, np.tril and np.triu functions.